 Fuxin Liaoning, China Travel Guide

 Fuxin's cuisine forms a part of Dongbei cuisine.
 The region's cold climate historically drove a need for hearty, calorie-rich foods.
-This led to savory, often salty flavors, and the common use of preserved vegetables like Suancai (pickled cabbage).
+This led to savory, often salty flavors, and the typical use of preserved vegetables like Suancai (pickled cabbage).

 Pork, vegetables grown underground (potatoes), and flour-based staples (noodles, dumplings) form the diet's foundation.
 Manchurian and Mongolian culinary traditions contribute to these influences, especially in Fuxin's Mongol Autonomous County.